 Effect on CPM

 CPM ads pay you per 1000 times the ads appears on your site.
 So even if your readers do not click on it, you will still be paid.
 You must have heard that some network pay $1 to $3 per 1000 impression right?
 What they do not tell you is, that this is the maximum that you can get paid per 1000 impressions.
 The average is well below that figure, and it also depends on the referring country of your viewers.

 The average pay for CPM ads is often around $0.50 per thousand impressions unless you are a very popular blog with hundreds of thousands of monthly views.

 Assuming you get 100 visitors a day, you will earn $1.5 a month, and also a huge amount of potential subscribers repelled because they found your blog so filled up with totally unrelated adverts!
 (Eg: Those Jackpots ads).

 CPM ads are good only for big traffic sites.
 I started using this type of ads only after I started to get over 5000 unique daily.

-The advantage of private ads is that their is no middle man commission involved.
-You discuss directly with the advertiser and you get paid for the duration of the ads.
+The advantage of private ads is that there is no middleman commission involved.
+You discuss directly with the advertiser, and you get paid for the duration of the ads.
 Again, let’s assume you get 100 visitors a day.
 How much do you think an advertiser will want to spend on your site per month?